List of Lilo & Stitch characters: Pleakley

 Agent Wendy Pleakley (Wendell Pleakley in the live-action film), usually referred to mononymously by his surname Pleakley, works for the United Galactic Federation, and acts as its expert on Earth, when in reality he does not know much.
 He reluctantly becomes Jumba's partner when forced to assist the scientist in capturing Stitch, then later becomes his best friend and roommate when the two are stranded on Earth.
 Pleakley is voiced by The Kids in the Hall veteran Kevin McDonald in all official Western media, Ted Biaselli in Stitch!, Lucien Dodge in Stitch & Ai, and Billy Magnussen in the live-action film.
-Magnussen also portrays Pleakley when he's disguised as a human in the live-action film.
+Magnussen also portrays Pleakley in his human disguise.

 Pleakley is a thin, greenish-yellow alien with three stout legs, a wide mouth with two purple tongues (pink in the live-action film), three elongated fingers on each hand, a round bald head topped with a single small antenna that acts as ear and nose (which is actually dyed according to Experiment 199, Nosy, as it's turning prematurely orange), and one large eye in the middle of his face.
 His body shape and style of movement resembles the enchanted brooms from The Sorcerer's Apprentice sequence of Disney's Fantasia.
 Pleakley is shown to be effeminate and dresses in both men's and women's clothing and often wears a wig.
 He usually wears his Galactic Alliance uniform on official business and an orange muʻumuʻu while on Earth.

 In "Poxy", much of the workings of Pleakley's internal system are revealed when Lilo and Stitch shrink themselves and enter it to retrieve an infectious experiment.
 He has no skeletal system and has an extremely small brain.
 In other episodes, his antenna is shown to be a sensory organ similar to a human nose and ear.

-Pleakley also appears in the video games of the franchise, and in other Disney crossover games like Disney Friends or Disney Magic Kingdoms.
+Pleakley also appears in the video games of the franchise, and in other Disney crossover games like Disney Friends and Disney Magic Kingdoms.

 Pleakley is one of the several Disney Animation characters who appear in the short film Once Upon a Studio gathering for a group photo.

 The live-action film's portrayal of Pleakley notably removes most of his effeminate aspects, including his cross-dressing (the closest to this being when he wears somewhat flowery clothing while disguised as human, as well as a shower cap while bathing in a hotel bathtub) and changing his given name from "Wendy" (which is an Earth feminine name, though is implied to be a masculine name on Plorgonar as it means "brave warrior" according to his mother) to "Wendell" (which is a masculine name).
 Regarding the cross-dressing removal, director Dean Fleischer Camp shared concept art of Pleakley wearing a dress, simply saying, "I tried."